pivotalexperimental/desert/doc/index.markdown

 -- Nathan Sobo, Programmer

 ##Anatomy of a Desert Plugin
-Desert plugins contain the standard Rails directory structure.
+Desert enables your plugins to contain the standard Rails directory structure.
 When you want to extract part of your application into a plugin, just drag files into the `vendor/plugins` directory.

     rails_root/
       app/